Exact big Ramsey degrees for finitely constrained binary free amalgamation classes: Introduction

-These ideas can be tracked back to work of Sauer and his co-authors who, in a series of papers~\cite{ES89}, \cite{ES93}, \cite{LNVTPS}, \cite{DLPS}, \cite{Sauer2012}, \cite{SauerPart}, \cite{SNVT}, studied these questions in the special case of vertex colorings (indivisibility).
-He introduced the partial order of ages which can be used to characterize the big Ramsey degrees of vertices of many homogeneous structures~\cite{SauerPart}.
-Passing from vertex colorings to colorings of substructures leads to a generalization of this partial order which we develop in Section~\ref{Section:PosetsOfClassesOfStructures}.
+These ideas can be tracked back to work of Sauer and his co-authors who, in a series of papers~\cite{ES89}, \cite{ES93}, \cite{LNVTPS}, \cite{DLPS}, \cite{Sauer2012}, \cite{Sauer03}, \cite{SNVT}, studied these questions in the special case of vertex colorings.
+He introduced the poset of ages and used it to characterize the big Ramsey degrees of vertices of many homogeneous structures~\cite{Sauer03}, including the examples which will be discussed in Subsection~\ref{SubSec:Organization}.
+Characterizing big Ramsey degrees for larger finite substructures requires a generalization of this partial order which we develop in Section~\ref{Section:AgeClasses}.

-Note that while one can also construct the same colorings for small Ramsey degrees, the trees are not as explicitly visible in known small Ramsey results.
-The reason is that when only looking for a finite monochromatic substructure, one can arrange all branching and all age changes in some canonical fashion before all coding, thereby making part of the combinatorial complexity disappear.
-Nonetheless, it is possible to apply big Ramsey methods in the small Ramsey setting, making it possible to systematically deduce small Ramsey expansions instead of finding them heuristically (see Section~\ref{sec:bigtosmall}).